The Physics of Care by Jim Moss

 Trust, Community, and the Force That Holds Us Together

-Think about the people nearest to you right now.
-You didn't choose most of them.
 You didn't choose where you were born, or to whom, or into what circumstances.
-And what you do with that proximity, whether you learn to genuinely care for them, to pay attention and occasionally put their needs before your own, turns out to matter more than almost anything else the science of human behaviour has found.
+You didn't get to select who would raise you, or who would be around as you grew and learned.
+What you choose to do with that lottery of proximity, whether you learn to genuinely care for those people, to pay attention and occasionally put their needs before your own, turns out to matter more than almost anything else.
+And not only in your inner circle, but in each larger social circle all the way out.
 This book is about why.
-And about what happens when we don't.
+And about what happens when we don't value caring.

 The central idea